EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image

-As in \cite{zhou2024differentiable}, we conducted experiments on the KITTI Odometry and nuScenes datasets. \textbf{KITTI Odometry\cite{geiger2012we}.} We generated image-point cloud pairs from the same data frame of 2D/3D sensors.
+\textbf{KITTI Odometry\cite{geiger2012we}.} We generated image-point cloud pairs from the same data frame of 2D/3D sensors.
 Following previous works, we used sequences 00-08 for training and sequences 09-10 for testing.
 We downsample the camera image resolution to 512×160 and employ reflectance maps with a resolution of 1024×64 for both training and testing.
 Artificial errors applied to the point clouds during training and testing include ±10m two-dimensional translations along the \textit{x} and \textit{y} axes and arbitrary rotations around the \textit{z}-axis.
 It is worth noting that, since the center position in the spherical coordinates of point clouds is typically fixed, translations along the \textit{x} and \textit{y} axes applied in other works do not accurately reflect real-world scenarios.
 To ensure fairness and realism, we initially applied arbitrary rotations around the \textit{z}-axis to the point cloud before generating reflectance maps. then we applied translations along the \textit{x} and \textit{y} axes to the point cloud.

 \textbf{nuScenes\cite{caesar2020nuscenes}.} For nuScenes, we used 850 scenes for training and 150 scenes for testing.
 Additionally, we downsample the camera image resolution to 320×160 and employ reflectance maps with a resolution of 1024×32 for both training and testing.
 Furthermore, we applied random errors ±10m two-dimensional translations along the \textit{x} and \textit{y} axes and arbitrary rotations around the \textit{z}-axis to the nuScenes dataset, using the same method as KITTI.